-The FMI aligns its processes and systems with the SARB Group Risk Management Policy and, where required, works together with the RMCD to develop and maintain risk management systems and processes.
-Procedures are developed by the NPSD's operations and approved by the departmental management team and, where applicable, the GEC.
+The FMI aligns its processes and systems with the SARB Group Risk Management Policy and, where required, works together with RMCD to develop and maintain risk management systems and processes.
+Procedures are developed by NPSD's operations and approved by the departmental management team and, where applicable, the GEC.
 These procedures are updated regularly and audited by both the SARB's internal and external auditors.

-In line with the SARB Group Risk Management Policy, strategic and operational risk self-assessments are conducted on an annual basis to identify new risks, and to review and assess existing controls.
-A monthly operations report is prepared and distributed to the Head of NPSD, the Head of NPSD oversight function, and the relevant Deputy Governor to whom the FMI reports.
-The departmental management team participates in the Financial Sector Contingency Forum (FSCF) and its Operational Risks Subcommittee.
+In line with the SARB Group Risk Management Policy, strategic and operational risk selfassessments are conducted on an annual basis to identify new risks and to review and assess existing controls.
+A monthly operations report is prepared and distributed to the Head of NPSD, the Head of the NPSD oversight function and the relevant Deputy Governor to whom the FMI reports.
+The departmental management team participates in the Financial Sector Contingency Forum (FSCF) and related subcommittees.